sunnywang93/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello and welcome!
-I'm a 3rd year PhD candidate at École Nationale de la Statistique et de l'Analyse de l'Information (ENSAI), primarily doing research in functional data analysis under the supervision of Valentin Patilea.
+I'm a 4th year PhD candidate at École Nationale de la Statistique et de l'Analyse de l'Information (ENSAI), primarily doing research in functional data analysis under the supervision of Valentin Patilea.
+I am expected to graduate in April 2025 and am currently looking for new opportunities.